28 Best Things To Know Before Visiting Switzerland And Switzerland Travel Tips

 MORE FACTS ABOUT SWITZERLAND CULTURE AND THINGS TO KNOW BEFORE VISITING SWITZERLAND

 4. Switzerland is not a European Union Member

 Things to know before visiting Switzerland is not a member state of the European Union (EU).
-All the countries around Switzerland are members of EU but Switzerland keeps apart but they have similar laws and agreements.
+All the countries around Switzerland are members of EU but Switzerland keeps them apart but they have similar laws and agreements.
 It means there are no borders with neighboring countries.